Air Panic: Production

 Air Panic was the first of two transportation disaster action films successively made for Nu Image by the same creative team.
 The second was Derailed starring Jean-Claude Van Damme, which was shot eleven months later.
 There is a humorous reference to the upcoming film at the end of Air Panic, when two characters agree to avoid planes in favor of trains in the future, citing their safer reputation.

-The film was shot in the fall of 2000 at Ramoji Film City studios in Hiderabad, Telangana, India.
+The film was shot in the fall of 2000 at Ramoji Film City studios in Hyderabad, Telangana, India.
 The crew was primarily local, but some of the stunt and FX teams came from Nu Image's usual shooting locations of South Africa and Bulgaria.

 Barbara Carrera had previously worked with Misiorowski and Nu Image on Point of Impact, a 1993 crime thriller shot in South Africa.
 Air Panic is the first film credited to Marc Jakubowicz as lead editor.
 The son of veteran Nu Image editor Alain Jacubowicz, he had already worked under his father on several films, including Misiorowski's On The Border and Shark Attack.
-The film's final answer print was delivered on 10 September 2011, on the eve of the terror attacks perpetrated against the New York World Trade Center and the U.S. Department of Defense headquarters.
+The film's final answer print was delivered on 10 September 2001, on the eve of the terror attacks perpetrated against the New York World Trade Center and the U.S. Department of Defense headquarters.